 - What are the best measurement criteria – should they be process based or outcome based?
 If a mix of both, should they have equal weighting?
 The lack of broadly accepted criteria or evaluation methods makes this more of a challenge.

-Before beginning an evaluation process, it is useful to think about:
+Before beginning an evaluation process for stakeholder consultation, it is useful to think about:

 - How do we define success for our process and outcomes?

 - Who needs to be involved in the evaluation?

 - What are the priority issues (for them and for you)?